Sparse handlebody decompositions and non-finiteness of $g_3=0$: Proof of Theorem

 \begin{lemma} Let $i ,j$ be nonnegative integers.
-Any PL triangulation of $S^{i} \times \II^j$ in which every face of dimension $\le j-1$ is on the boundary can be extended to a PL triangulation of the disk of dimension $i+j+1$ in which every face of dimension $\le j-1$ is on the boundary. \end{lemma}
+Any PL triangulation $A$ of $S^{i} \times \II^j$ in which every face of dimension $\le j-1$ is on the boundary can be extended to a PL triangulation of the disk of dimension $i+j+1$ in which every face of dimension { $\le j-1$} is on the boundary. \end{lemma}

-\begin{proof} For $j=0$, any PL triangulation of $S^i$ can be extended to a triangulation of the $(i+1)$-disk, by means of coning.
+\begin{proof} For $j=0$, any PL triangulation of $S^i$ can be extended to a { PL} triangulation of the $(i+1)$-disk, by means of coning.
 So let us focus on $j \ge 1$.
 Let $C$ be the core of~$A$.
 This $C$ is not a subcomplex, but by pushing it to the boundary of $A$ we can view it as a PL-embedded $i$-sphere inside $\partial A$, which has dimension $i+j-1$.
-We may assume that $C$ does not intersect any face of dimension $\le j -2$.
-Now let us perform stellar subdivisions of the faces intersected by $C$, as in Lemma \ref{lem:stellar}, to make sure that the neighborhood $N$ of $C$ inside the triangulation of $\partial A$ is regular.
+We may assume that $C$ { is transversal to $\partial A$; this implies that $C$ cannot intersect faces of $\partial A$ that have dimension $\le j-2$}.
+As in Lemma~\ref{lem:stellar}, let us perform stellar subdivisions of the faces of $\partial A$ intersected by $C$, until the neighborhood $N$ of $C$ inside the triangulation of $\partial A$ is regular.
 Each one of these subdivisions can be realized geometrically as in Lemma \ref{lem:stack}.
-Since in the process described by Lemma \ref{lem:stack} only faces of dimension $\ge j-1$ have become interior, the triangulation of $N$ will have all faces of dimension $\le j-2$ on the boundary.
+Since these subdivisions are at faces of dimension $\ge j-1$, in the process described by Lemma \ref{lem:stack} only faces of dimension $\ge j-1$ become interior, and thus the resulting triangulation of $N$ will have all faces of dimension $\le j-2$ on the boundary.
 But $N$ is PL homeomorphic to $S^{i} \times \II^{j-1}$.
-By induction, $N$ can be extended to a PL triangulation $D$ of the disk of dimension $i+j$ where all faces of dimension $j-2$ are on the boundary.
+By induction, the triangulation of $N$ can be extended to a PL triangulation $D$ of the disk of dimension $i+j$ where all faces of dimension $\le j-2$ are on the boundary.
 Moreover, $A \cup D$ is itself an $(i+j)$-disk.
 If we cone over $A \cup D$, we obtained the desired $(i+j+1)$-ball. \end{proof}

 \begin{theorem} Let $M$ be a PL $d$-manifold.
 If $M$ has a handle decomposition into PL handles of index $\le k$, then $M$ admits a PL triangulation with no interior faces of dimension $\le d-k-1$. \end{theorem}